v6d-io/v6d/k8s/apis/k8s/v1alpha1/README.md

-Backup is the Schema for the backups API
+Backup describes a backup operation of vineyard objects, which uses the [Kubernetes PersistentVolume](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) to store the backup data.
+Every backup operation will be binded with the name of Backup.

 _Appears in:_
 - [BackupList](#backuplist)